 An ancient British legend tells the story of a flying, fire-breathing dragon who lived in a lake near a small village called Silene.
 To keep the dragon from killing everyone in the village, they fed it sheep and sacrificed young maidens.
 The king’s daughter was to be sacrificed to the dragon when St. George rode up on his horse and pierced the dragon with his lance.

 The golden dragon is found in tales across cultures, from Greek mythology to Norse legend.
 Gold dragons have long tails and massive wings, as well as two large metallic horns and whiskers around the mouth.
 It lives on high plateaus and smells like saffron and incense.
 Golden dragons are champions against all evil, they are wise and friendly and always aid the hero in triumphing over the villain of the piece.
+This mythical creature can become your talisman and protect you from evil, too.
+All you have to do is to wear an amulet with the image of this mighty beast, for example, a gothic dragon ring or a pendant.
 Golden dragons are the type that create such a fondness and love for dragon tales.